The Oracle vs. Google Patent Lawsuit Demystified

 This patent includes the act of estimating the memory allocation requirements of a given class once it’s been expanded so that the application has some sort of idea of its post-compression size.
 Of course, it would seem rather silly for the program to base the memory allocation requirements of a given class on its compressed sized, so again, this patent hardly seems to be revolutionary in its design.

 Verdict?
-Compression and expansion is hardly a novel idea, even if this patent was
+Compression and expansion is hardly a novel idea, even if this patent was filed in 1999.

 United States Patent 6,125,447 September 2000